 gueridon: a small round table that was used for candles.
 We love them as drinks tables!

-Have fun: we love buying!
+Have fun and love what you buy: we love buying.
 There’s a wonderful feeling of camaraderie that fills the air at fairs and markets and we love how the most important things are given priority: lunch and wine!
 We always end our buying trips in a state of being “absoluement crevee” (exhausted beyond belief) but exhilarated and full of funny stories.
 Along the way, we’ve filled a container to bring back to Huff Harrington Home – and we’ve made dozens of new friends whom we’ll gladly greet the next time.